bitwiseworks/python-os2/Doc/howto/regex.rst

 while ``"\n"`` is a one-character string containing a newline.
 Regular expressions will often be written in Python code using this raw string notation.

+In addition, special escape sequences that are valid in regular expressions, but not valid as Python string literals, now result in a :exc:`DeprecationWarning` and will eventually become a :exc:`SyntaxError`, which means the sequences will be invalid if raw string notation or escaping the backslashes isn't used.

 +-------------------+------------------+
 | Regular String    | Raw string       |
 +===================+==================+